Short Bio

 2007 Muses And Myth/Galería Panza Verde, Antigua Guatemala

-1997 Espíritu/ Café Taza Gallery, Taos, New México
+1997 Espíritu/ with Kristine McCallister, Café Taza Gallery, Taos, New México

 GROUP EXHIBITIONS